thewhitetulip/build-app-with-python-antitextbook/manuscript/04-list-set-dict.md

 ```

 ### pop
 pop deletes and returns one element.
-It takes one optional argument:
+It takes one optional argument.

-If no argument is passed: Deletes and returns the last element.
+* No argument is passed: Deletes and returns the last element.

 ```python
 >>> a